M-Seitz/M-Seitz/README.md

-- 👋
-- 👀 I’m interested in AI
-- 📫
-- 🌱 I’m currently learning first steps
-- You find me on https://www.linkedin.com/in/genieur/
-- 💞️ I’m looking to collaborate on interesting projects

 ## Hi, I’m @M-Seitz

 As a creator of innovative solutions, I am comfortable in extraordinary situations.
 I am not afraid